 1. Don’t start with Facebook!

 That’s right, you have to get something else knocked into shape first – your website.
 If your firm’s website looks like an 18th century legal document, you are doing yourself no favours.
 Your website should be as engaging and easy to navigate as possible.
 Without that, you will suffer from “bounce”.
 That’s when someone finds you on Facebook or Google, takes one look at your site and then clicks the browser back button.
-You can read more about creating a compelling website in this article on homepages and this one on websites in general.

 2. Think about what type of Facebook presence you want.

 There are several options but really it boils down to two.
 You have to choose between a business page and a personal page.
 Or do you?
 Obviously if you are running a business it makes sense to have a business page.
 However, in my experience, Facebook business pages for small businesses do not get the same level of traction as personal pages.
 So, think about setting up both types.
 At LawWare, we have both.
 And our personal page – LawWare Ltd – attracts by far the most attention.